SEO and Effective Web Design

 In other words, effectiveness doesn’t come just from having a No. 1 ranking.
 It also takes an effective destination.

-Create a well integrated and seamless experience from the search phrase entered by the visitor to the first message they see when the site is displayed.
-Imagine the coffee shop now with a large sign displaying the available coffees and the smell of fresh roast.
+Create a well-integrated and seamless experience from the search phrase entered by the visitor to the first message they see when the site is displayed.
+Imagine the coffee shop now, with a large sign indicating the available coffees and the smell of fresh-roasted coffee.

 Establish credibility and provide basic information on the main Web page.
 It’s like having the local newspaper do a great review of your coffee shop prominently posted on the walls.

-Establish a strong call-to-action, well positioned on the Web page.
-Make it easy for your well motivated, and caffeine starved consumer to purchase that fresh cup of coffee.
+Establish a strong call-to-action that is well-positioned on the webpage.
+Make it easy for your well-motivated, caffeine-starved consumer to purchase that fresh cup of coffee.

-Combining effective search optimization with an effective Web site creates a strong synergy that may well deliver the sales that the site owner is ultimately seeking.
-Online marketers can use SEO to leverage a better overall experience and relationship with the client by delicately pointing out that a high ranking is nice, but selling more coffee is so much better.
+Combining effective search optimization with a well-designed website creates a strong synergy that may well deliver the sales the site owner is ultimately seeking.
+Online marketers can use SEO to create a better overall experience and relationship with the client by subtly pointing out that a high ranking is nice, but selling more coffee is even better.

 Comment (1)